 A. Ventilatory rate usually decreases

-B. Tidal volume usually decreases
+B. Tidal volume usually increases

 C. Ventilatory rate usually increases